sosia-dev/sosia/README.rst

 .. inclusion-marker-start

-sosia performs a series of queries in the Scopus database using the `scopus package
+sosia performs a series of queries in the Scopus database using the `pybliometrics package
-<http://scopus.readthedocs.io/>`_.
-After configuring your local scopus (providing access credentials and eventually setting cache directories), you can use sosia:
+<http://pybliometrics.readthedocs.io/>`_.
+After configuring your local pybliometrics (providing access credentials and eventually setting cache directories), you can use sosia:

 .. code-block:: python